art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ## Benefits

-* Clear, standard way to organize complex source files structures
+* Clear, standard way to organize complex source-file structures
 * Require one directory and automatically load every source file in its sub-structure
 * Automatic runtime namespacing based on directory names.
 * Write less code!
 Most requiring is handled for you.